 Feedback from verified users is particularly beneficial at discovering content issues on a website and can help generate ideas on the different type of content which visitors may wish to engage with.

-Keeping this fresh and regularly updated keeps audiences engaged and search rankings high.
+Keeping this fresh and regularly updated, keeps visitors engaged and search rankings high.

-Interesting or entertaining content can lead to increased social media shares, improving the searchability of a website through increased backlinks and greater traffic, which in turn, can generate quicker A/B test results.
+Interesting or entertaining content can lead to increased social media shares on social networks, improving the searchability of a website through increased backlinks and greater traffic, which in turn, can generate quicker A/B test results from the incoming traffic.

 During this process it is important to minimise any conflict of interest between content creators and CRO experts.